Unwind at These Serene New Jersey-Area Lavender Farms

 890 Route 601, Skillman

 Family-owned, Hidden Spring Lavender Farm offers a wide range of all natural products made from the farm’s lavender and 100 percent pure lavender essential oil.
 The Gift Shoppe carries lotions, aromatherapy products and Hidden Spring’s original Buena Bears (teddy bears stuffed with lavender).
-While you’re there, don’t forget to visit the alpacas!
-A farm-to-table dinner is planned for June 24 and July 22.
+You can’t PYO here, but you can spend some time with the farm’s alpacas.

 MAD LAVENDER FARM